mesnico/TERN/README.md

 # Transformer Encoder Reasoning Network

-Code for the cross-modal visual-linguistic retrieval method from "Transformer Reasoning Network for Image-Text Matching and Retrieval", submitted to ICPR 2020 [[Pre-print PDF](https://arxiv.org/pdf/2004.09144.pdf)].
+Code for the cross-modal visual-linguistic retrieval method from "Transformer Reasoning Network for Image-Text Matching and Retrieval", accepted to ICPR 2020 [[Pre-print PDF](https://arxiv.org/pdf/2004.09144.pdf)].

 This repo is built on top of [VSE++](https://github.com/fartashf/vsepp).
 <p align="center">